Using EAS environment variables

 };

-The GOOGLE_SERVICES_JSON is a secret file variable in our example setup that is not readable outside of EAS' servers and is used to provide the git ignored google-services.json file to the build job.
-To use it in the app config, we can use the process.env variable and provide a fallback value in case the variable is not set (for local development when we usually have it in our repo).
+The GOOGLE_SERVICES_JSON is a secret file variable in that is not readable outside of EAS servers and is used to provide the git ignored google-services.json file to the build job.
+To use it in the app config, you can use the process.env variable and provide a fallback value in case the variable is not set (for local development when you usually have it inside your project's repository).

 export default {